What Are BCAAS?

 Acne is a common skin condition affecting close to 10 percent of the population.
-Acne is usually associated with the teenage years, but it has been claimed that a high intake of protein could lead to acne development.
+Acne is usually associated with being a teenager, but it has been claimed that a high protein intake could lead to acne development.

 3. BCAA and Stomach Problems

 It is often an increased intake of carbohydrates and other foods that cause flatulence that is usually responsible.
-If this has been eliminated as the culprit, you could be among the very few people that have problems with digesting chain amino acids.
+If this has been eliminated as the culprit, you could be among the very few people who have problems digesting chain amino acids.

 4. BCAA and Depression